HonchoE/ATM/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-Thanks to Mr kendrick-Sama for inspiration and guidance.
+Special thanks to the Ikorodu Boys for their inspiration and creativity.
-Special thanks to the C# class for their support and resources.
+The C# community for their support and resources.
-Feel free to use, modify, and share this ATM machine project as needed.
-Happy coding!.........GOTTA LOVE LIFE
+Feel free to use, modify, and share the Ikorodu Boys ATM Simulator project.
+Enjoy your virtual banking experience!